primeqa/primeqa/_sources/README.md.txt

 * And finally, you are ready to enable [GitHub Pages on your repository](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
 For that, go to Settings, then Pages on the left sidebar, select the gh-pages branch in the “Source” dropdown menu, and click Save.
 After a few minutes, you should be able to see your HTML at the designated URL.

+### New package added to PrimeQA
+- go to `/docs/api` and create a new folder with same package name
+- add `index.md` file and copy there the README text (keep same structure used into others packages)
+- modify `/docs/api/index.rst` to add new package link access
+- modify `/docs/_templates_/custom-left-section-api-pkg.html` to add new package link access
+- modify `.gitignore` to avoid commit _autosummary generated files for the new package